 In my work, I’ve always been interested in the whole spectrum of potential.
 What’s interesting to me is like, “What is the potential?
 What’s possible?”
 For example, I created the Seven Dimensions of Successful Relationships because I’m asking the question always of, what’s the potential of the relationship?
 What’s the potential for personal growth in general?
 What’s the potential of the combination of the two of things?
 That’s the general direction I’m asking.
 A lot of times people ask, especially psychotherapists.
 They look at stuff from the question of, “What’s the problem and how can I help you fix the problem?”
 I usually start with a different question.
 I’m asking from the question of potential.
 Sometimes I can help you fix a problem, but maybe you’re not even aware of what is even more there for you.
 It could be more than you are dreaming and thinking about even, so you didn’t even know it exists.

 In my work, it translates to a few things.
-I do a one-on-one counseling with people or with individuals or couples and helping them create a better life and focus a lot on relationships also.
+I do one-on-one counseling with people or with individuals or couples and helping them create a better life and focus a lot on relationships also.
 I’m a manager of a center called The Couples Center.
 We have also additional therapists who work with us.
 We have about 30 different therapists.
-We are focused in that way in San Francisco Bay area, that’s where we’re located.
+We are focused in that way in San Francisco Bay area, which’s where we’re located.
 We do some work online, so we have an additional therapist to help with that.
-Another thing that I offer and I continue to extend is live events.
+Another thing that I offer and continue to extend is live events.
 We do workshops in couples’ retreats.
 Some of them are geared towards individuals.
 Some of them are geared towards couples in which people can come in and learn about themselves in a very powerful way and a very effective way.
 Once you’re immersed in something, you do exercises, you get some information and you’re doing real live exercise which you learn about yourself, you get to do a powerful transformation.